 Thermography for Breast Health

-by Donna Marie ScippaThermography or Medical Infrared Imaging, is a painless, non-invasive and inexpensive breast scan approved by the Food and Drug Administration for women of any age.
+Thermography, or medical infrared imaging, is a painless, noninvasive and inexpensive breast scan approved by the Food and Drug Administration (FDA) for women of any age.
 Research suggests that breast cancer survival rests upon the earliest possible detection.
 When discovered early, 95 percent cure rates are possible, making breast thermography an essential part of risk assessment and early detection.

-A mammogram is an X-ray (radiation) and a structural test.
-It detects micro-calcifications and masses in breast tissue, which may or may not be benign.
+By contrast, a mammogram is an x-ray (radiation) and a structural test.
+It detects microcalcifications and masses in breast tissue, which may or may not be benign.
 Unfortunately, cancer has already formed and been present in the breast for some time before detection by mammogram is possible.
-Christiane Northrup, M.D., Board Certified OB/GYN and author, a strong advocate of thermography, notes in a 2010 Huffington Post article, “I understand that mammography has been the gold standard for years.
+Christiane Northrup, MD, Board Certified OB/GYN and author, a strong advocate of thermography, states: “I understand that mammography has been the gold standard for years.
 Doctors are the most familiar with this test and many believe that a mammogram is the best test for detecting breast cancer early.
 But it’s not.
 Studies show that a thermogram identifies precancerous or cancerous cells earlier.”

 Why is it important?